 1. The 1-2-3 Close

-When you’re writing a sales email trying to convince a complete stranger to take action, it is important to develop trust and convey value.
+When you’re writing a sales email trying to convince a complete stranger to take action, it is important to build rapport and convey value.

 This strategy is a simple way to turn on persuasion.
 You use a list of three to convey a main point.
 It could be three words separated by commas, or more complex phrases sorted by bullets or numbered lists.